 Proposed Change:

 3.3.2.
 Project activities under the purview of FPOM that may require deviations from FPP criteria will be fully coordinated in a timely manner.
-Issues discussed and resolved at FPOM meetings will be considered regionally coordinated upon documentation in the final meeting minutes.
-Outside of FPOM meetings, the coordination procedures below shall be followed.
+All coordination procedures below shall be followed.

 Comments:

 FPOM July 13, 2017: Fredricks is ok with it.
 Puts more work on the Corps.
 FPOM needs more time to review so this Change Form will be punted to the August meeting.